 Before we begin, here's a quick overview of Italy's main regions:

 1. Forno, Elba, Tuscany

 The main five beaches on Elba can get suffocatingly packed in high season – including the popular resort of Biodola.
 However, Forno, set in the bay of Biodola, is far less busy and the main beach is set in a lovely cove, surrounded by villas and dense vegetation.

 2. Levanto, Liguria

-Anchoring the westernmost point of the Cinque Terre, the small, unpretentious resort of Levanto feels quite cut off by Ligurian standards.
+Anchoring the westernmost point of the Cinque Terre, the small, unpretentious resort of Levanto in Liguria feels quite cut off by Ligurian standards.
 But it has a glorious sandy beach, which, despite the number of parasols, has a great surfy vibe.

 Despite being one of Sicily’s busiest international beach resorts, Cefalù has a parallel life as a small-scale fishing port.
 Naturally, the long, curving stretches of sand are the major attraction, but Cefalù is a pleasant town and nowhere near as developed as Sicily’s other major package resort, Taormina.